TBD54566975/incubation-dcx/README.md

 ## Protocol

-The DCX protocol is a DWN protocol designed to facilitate the decentralized exchange of credentials between issuers, applicants and their DWNs.
-The interactions between these actors is achieved by performing CRUD operations on DWNs in the form of DWN Records.
-Specifically, DWN records are used to facilitate decentralized communication between actors.
-These records contain informatino about required input VCs to desired output VCs.
+The DCX protocol is open and permissionless leveraging the benefits of DWNs, Verifiable Credentials (VCs) and many other powerful Web5 primitives.
+As mentioned above, the protocol is designed to facilitate the decentralized exchange of credentials between  applicants, issuers and data providers; more specifically, DCX interacts with applicant and issuer DWNs performing CRUD operations on DWN Records.
+Different types of DWN record schemas are defined to represent different messages being sent to/from different actors.
+These records contain informatino about the VCs required as inputs to the DCX server to received as outputs different VCs.

+[Credential Manifests](https://identity.foundation/credential-manifest/) are a big part of what makes DCX work.
+These documents outline key pieces of information:
+1. The input credentials required by the issuer
+2. The output credential(s) the applicant can expect
+3. Data formatting preferences

+> Credential Manifests are a resource format that defines preconditional requirements, Issuer style preferences, and other facets.
+User Agents utilize to help articulate and select the inputs necessary for processing and issuance of a specified credential.
+>
+> A Credential Manifest is a document, hosted by an Issuer and consumed by User Agents, codifying the credentials that it issues in terms of pre-requisites and inputs.
+These can be static or dynamic, but their form and usage are detailed in this specification.

-The DCX protocol uses [Credential Manifests](https://identity.foundation/credential-manifest/) to achieve this communication between DCX actors such that issuers define manifests for applicants to read so they can understand what VCs are required in the exchange.
-Specifically, manifests describe the VC inputs and VC outputs of an Applicant and an Issuer.
-For more details on the interactions, see the diagrams in the [Architecture](#architecture) and [Sequence](#sequence) sections below.
+Applicants pull these manifest records from the issuer's DWN, so they can understand what VCs are required on their side of the exchange.
+For more details on protocol interactions between issuers and applicants, see the diagrams in the [Architecture](#architecture) and [Sequence](#sequence) sections below.

+The DCX protocol and its varying schemas can be found below:

 [Protocol](./src/protocol/)
   - [`src/protocol/credential-issuer.ts`](./src/protocol/credential-issuer.ts) defines credential issuer protocol